microsoft/vscode-docs/docs/copilot/getting-started.md

 ---
 # Getting started with GitHub Copilot in VS Code

-This tutorial walks you through configuring the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension in Visual Studio Code, and using AI-powered suggestions to help you create a simple calculator in TypeScript.
+This tutorial walks you through configuring the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension in Visual Studio Code, and using AI-powered suggestions to help you create a basic calculator class in TypeScript.

 For an overview of the GitHub Copilot features in VS Code, see the [GitHub Copilot Overview](/docs/copilot/overview.md).